KarelKubat/runtime-metrics/README.md

 It cannot handle multi-dimensional data, such as lists of numbers or strings.
 It doesn't retain series; it's designed so that the impact of a metric is known a-priori.
-If you need to retain historical counters, sums or averages, scrape them with an external client and retain there.
+If you need to retain lists of counters, sums or averages (e.g., to analyze trends), then scrape them with an external client and retain there.

 ### Basic In-Program Usage